profile

 What I Learned From A Dark Cave About Our Oldest Urge

+Long before pens or screens, humans carved, painted, and marked.
+Lascaux shows why making art is one of our most human instincts.
 Welcome to What I Learned From…If someone forwarded this to you because they think you're one of us, they’re probably right.
 You can subscribe here.
-“A cave has two great things to teach you: Light is sacred; silence is to integrate with eternity!” — Mehmet Murat ildan Hall of Bulls, Lascaux II (Photo Credit: The Center for Public Art History) What I Learned From … It started with a dog named Robot falling into a hole underneath an uprooted tree.
-Marcel Ravidat was just 18 years old, out...
+“A cave has two great things to teach you: Light is sacred; silence is to integrate with eternity!” — Mehmet Murat ildan Hall of Bulls, Lascaux II (Photo Credit: The Center for Public Art History) What I Learned From …...

 READ POST